 Has there been any damage to hotels?

-There have been reports of a small fire outside the Fairmont The Palm in Dubai, understood to have been caused by debris during regional interception activity.
+There have been reports of debris falling in the vicinity of Fairmont The Palm in Dubai during regional interception activity, which resulted in a small fire outside the property.
 There are no reports of widespread venue closures.
 Always check directly with your venue for the most up-to-date information.

 Are flights operating?